 There are many common accidents that happen time and time again in the workplace.
 Some of these accidents could easily be avoided with the right health and safety management.
-Online health and safety courses can help to prevent accidents at work.

 There are many types of risks at work.
 These will vary according to different working environments.
 For example there will be different risks in an office environment compared to a busy factory floor.
 However some accidents are common across a wide range of working environments.
 Here are just a few of the most common accidents at work and steps you can take to prevent them happening in the future.

 1. Falling from Heights

 Throughout the working day many people are required to operate at heights.
 This may involve working at height on scaffolding or ladders and stepladders.
 This is a high risk area and is the single main cause of workplace fatalities in the UK.
 As many as fifty people die every year and many more are injured through accidents when working at heights.

 It is essential that all staff required to work at heights have had the necessary health and safety training.
 This is an important way to educate staff and reduce risk.
 Providing the proper equipment is also important and this may include scaffolding rails, ladder supports and safety harnesses.
 You can find a number of online health and safety courses that deal with working at heights.

 Whenever you move any kind of load you need to make sure it is secure.
 This could be large loads on vans or lorries or smaller loads on trolleys or forklift trucks.
 Over 1200 people every year are injured in accidents involving unsecured loads.
 Businesses can also suffer from financial losses due to damaged goods and vehicles.